tdep-developers/tdep-tutorials/01_sampling/README.md

 Statistical sampling with TDEP
 ===

 Briefly put, the idea is to generate force constants self-consistently by using them to approximate the atomic displacement distribution in the (harmonic) canonical ensemble, and iteratively improve the approximation by true forces in the system.
+[Check out the documentation of `canonical_configuration` for some background.](http://ollehellman.github.io/program/canonical_configuration.html)

 ## General scope